function61/certbus/docs/test-example-server.md

 You'll get:

-- `greetings from /` if everything works => a 404 (the server doesn't serve anything).
+- `greetings from /` if everything works.
 - TLS error if the certificate was not found.
-    * If you're unsure if this is TLS error add `--insecure` to bypass cert validation.
+  * You should see log messages in example-server if it didn't find a cert

 While the example server is running, you can now test issuing and removing certificates from CertBus-manager.
 The changes should propagate to your example server (along with log messages).